The write path is your architecture

 return {"job_id": job_id, "status": "queued"}

-But be honest in the product language.
+And it is worth being honest in the product language.
 If the work is queued, call it queued.
-Do not call it done.
+Reserve "done" for work that has actually finished.

 Failure states are product states